|299N.02||BOARD OF FIREFIGHTER TRAINING AND EDUCATION.|

 (1) review fire service training needs and make recommendations on training to Minnesota fire service organizations;

-(2) establish standards for educational programs for the fire service and develop procedures for continuing oversight of the programs;
+(2) establish standards for educational programs for the fire service and develop procedures for continuing oversight of the programs; and

 (b) The board may: